rse-ops/rse-ops.github.io/README.md

  - A linked page of the automated container builds
  - A RESTful API to retrieve policy rules
+ - A single page print view of all policies
  - More that @vsoch hasn't properly formulated yet :)

 ## Thanks